In this episode of Ask Jason, I'm answering questions about:

 27:13 And of course you're going to want to continue paying down your debt.
 But at this point you want to pay just the minimum payments on your debt, uh, for now because the priority first should be the emergency fund.

 Now, why should your priority be the emergency fund first over the debt?
-Well, the reason that is is the reason you're have a, you're trying to build an emergency fund is so that when an unexpected expense comes up that you'll have the money to pay it off without having to dip into savings or having to struggle paying your debt while you're also paying for this emergency.
+Well, the reason that is is the reason you're have a, you're trying to build an emergency fund is so that when an unexpected expense comes up that you'll have the money to pay it off without having to dip into your savings account or having to struggle paying your debt while you're also paying for this emergency.

 So just pay the minimum on your debts for now.
 Make your emergency fund I line item in your budget.
 And if you have to cut out some, um, meals, eating out, if you have to cut out some Starbucks, if you have to cut down a few, if you, if you have to, uh, maybe catch a ride to work to cut down on your gas bill, um, you know, do what you have to do to free up some extra money for that emergency fund.